 A charming apartment located just outside of Old Town Chania in the Nea Chora neighborhood.
 The thoughtful design makes the small space feel even bigger than it is – high ceilings, stone walls and light colors.
 The one bedroom apartment includes a kitchen and two courtyards.
 It’s a 10-minute walk to reach Old Town from Hestia.

 An absolutely lovely multi-level home located in the heart of Old Town Rethymno.
 This one-bedroom apartment is bursting with character – the charming kitchen, wood beam ceilings, stone walls, pastel green front door – lots of love went into the design of this home.
 Krokos Crete is small, but the smart use of space and the clean modern design make it wonderful little gem.

 LA CASA NOVE (CHANIA)

 La Casa Nove is an apartment building that sits in the heart of bustling Old Town.
-It holds three units that have been completely renovated and modernized, but still retain its Old World Charm.
+It holds three units that have been completely renovated and modernized, but still retain an Old World charm.
 I love the use of blue throughout the apartment – the blue ceilings, balcony, wall trim, doors and windows contrast beautifully with the neutral stone walls.
-The apartments boast hard wood floors, high ceilings, walk in showers and clean, modern furniture pieces.
+The apartments boast hard wood floors, high ceilings, walk-in showers and clean, modern furniture pieces.
 A great find.

 MADDONA DEL MARE (CHANIA)

 Lovely set of spacious apartments in Old Town Chania.
-The building is historical, but the spaces feel completely modern.
+The building is historic, but the spaces feel completely modern.
 Madonna del Mare sits very close to the Venetian Harbor.

 MARIA SEASIDE APARTMENT (RETHYMNO)